-Business Improvement Districts, more commonly referred to as a ‘BID’ began in Canada in the 1960s.
+Business Improvement Districts, more commonly referred to as ‘BID’s began in Canada in the 1960s.
 Although the BID model has since grown throughout the world, at its heart it remains unchanged.

-Each BID serves for a period of five years at the end of which time eligible businesses within a designated geographical footprint vote on whether they wish to pay a small levy on top of their business rates to allow a range of projects to be delivered by the area’s BID management company.
+Each BID serves for a period of five years at the end of which time eligible businesses within the designated geographical footprint vote in a re-ballot process on whether they wish to continue to pay a small levy on top of their business rates to allow a range of projects to be delivered by the area’s BID management company.
 In the case of Aberdeen City Centre BID this is Aberdeen Inspired.
-Each term runs for a five year period before a re-ballot process to see if levy payers wish for the BID to continue.

 Though the specifics of BID priorities vary from area to area they all aim to offer benefit to businesses, in most cases through achieving an increase in customer footfall, spend and dwell time within the designated BID footprint.

 The BID Area

 The BID footprint for Aberdeen covers the heart of the city centre and contains many of the main retail, office and leisure areas.
 The BID footprint was defined through a detailed consultation with representatives of each of the key business sectors to gain an understanding of the extent and strength of support for inclusion within the area.
 It has remained unchanged since the creation of Aberdeen Inspired in 2011.

 Aberdeen Inspired is now operating under its third five-year mandate following the successful ballot of businesses in 2021.
 It will next be due for a re-ballot amongst eligible businesses in June 2026, at which point businesses will be able to evaluate the impact of the BID within Aberdeen City Centre and vote once again on whether they would wish to see the BID and its agents, Aberdeen Inspired, exist for a further five-year mandate.